 This will help so many children who are sick, disadvantaged, or living with disability to have a fair go and attain their full potential.

 It will change lives.
 Your gift will play a crucial role in ensuring Variety can continue to support Western Australia families when they turn to us for help.

 It creates a legacy.
 Leaving a gift in your Will is one of the most effective and long-lasting ways you can impact a cause that is close to your heart.
-Whether that’s helping kids who have special needs, or those who are sick or disadvantaged, you will make a difference.
+Whether that’s helping kids who are living with disability, sickness or disadvantage, you will make a difference.

 It’s easy.
 It doesn’t take long to make a difference—a simple Will can take as little as one hour to do.

 It doesn’t affect your lifestyle today.
 Making a decision to include a gift to Variety in your Will enables you to consider a gift that you might not be able to afford today, but would love to make if you could.
 And you can even discuss with the team at Variety how you would like your gift to be used, so you can fully appreciate its impact.